 The swing mooring’s resource consent requires that the swing mooring equipment (mooring chain, buoy and joining shackles etc) is to be maintained in a safe and efficient condition and be inspected at least ever two years.
 Most swing moorings that fail have not been maintained adequately.

-Since 1 July 2006, mooring inspections need to be carried out by a Council approved mooring inspector.
-The list of approved companies can be found here.
+Since 1 July 2006, mooring inspections need to be carried out by a Council approved mooring inspector:

 To assist with this we have created an inspection sheet for moorings.
 This will ensure all our contact details are up to date as well as a record that all parts of the mooring have been inspected.